CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### General

  - Items, factions and allies must be played during the site phase.
  - There is no one resource card per site phase rule.
- - However, the tapping of the site usually limits you to one card per site phase.
+However, the tapping of the site usually limits you to one card per site phase.
  - The site taps upon successful play of the resource that would tap it.
  - A company may not play any resource during the site phase until they have faced all automatic-attacks, unless that resource directly affects an automatic-attack.
 Removing an automatic-attack does not directly affect it, although cancelling does.
  - You may only play a free minor item after playing an ally, faction, or item that taps the site.
  - See also Rulings by Term, Item.
- - Play of an ally, item, faction, or resource card which will normally tap the site must be after the company resolves all automatic, agentm and on-guard creature attacks.
+ - Play of an ally, item, faction, or resource card which will normally tap the site must be after the company resolves all automatic, agent and on-guard creature attacks.

 #### Company vs. Company Combat

  -  The defender may take actions that affect the attack or any of the strikes.
 The attacker may only take actions that affect individual strikes.
- -  True Fana and Sacrifice of Form cannot be used in company versus company combat.
+ -  _True Fana_ and _Sacrifice of Form_ cannot be used in company versus company combat.
  -  @ _Rules Erratum:_ Hazards effects in play that affect attacks have no effect on company vs. company combat.
  -  Only the defender is considered to be facing an attack, but all characters are considered to be facing strikes.
  -  Tapped defending characters choose their strikes after untapped attacking characters have assigned their strikes.